IngmarBitter/defenders/md/RevelationAndFoundations/BibleInspiration.slides.md

 * Greek Dictionary
   * **γαμίσκω** (gamisko): to give in marriage, to marry off, to wed
 * It's about the father's authority over the daughter
-* Many translations change this to the daughters own decision
+* Many translations change this to the daughter's own decision

 ---